haajrahgilani/datajournalism-fall23./finalproject.md

 ## Proposed nut graf
 * Among the thousands of students in the nation's 100 most selective universities, the consideration of race has been a longstanding-- and sometimes important-- factor in determining their acceptance.
 With the Supreme Court's ban on race-conscious admissions, early evidence indicates that this decision will further restrict Black students and Native American students, who are already underrepresented at these institutions.

+# GOING FORWARD
+* This topic is just so interesting.
+Another exploration would be, what does this mean for legacy admissions?
+What will university outreach look like?
+What has been the effectivity of past outreach?
+There is also a documented history of why Black and Native American students are underrepresented in these selective institutions, so laying it all out would also support this.